redis/docs/content/develop/interact/search-and-query/basic-constructs/configuration-parameters.md

 ## Set configuration parameters at run-time (for supported parameters)

-RediSearch exposes the `FT.CONFIG` endpoint to allow for the setting and retrieval of configuration parameters at run-time.
+Redis Query Engine exposes the `FT.CONFIG` endpoint to allow for the setting and retrieval of configuration parameters at run-time.

 To set the value of a configuration parameter at run-time (for supported parameters), simply run: